flutter/cocoon/cipd_packages/README.md

 Note:

-1) we do not achive the binaries in the repo, and will auto build package artifacts and upload to CIPD via the bot.
+1) we do not archive the binaries in the repo, and will auto build package artifacts and upload to CIPD via the bot.
 2) please add a code owner entry under section `cipd packages` in [CODEOWNERS](https://github.com/flutter/cocoon/blob/main/CODEOWNERS) file.

 ## Add an entry to cocoon .ci.yaml